nasa/fprime/docs/UsersGuide/api/cmake/API.md

   **Note:** if desired, these fields may be supplied in-order as arguments to the function.
 Passing
             these as positional arguments overrides any specified in the parent scope.

-  **Note:** UTs automaitcally depend on the module.
+  **Note:** UTs automatically depend on the module.
 In order to prevent this, explicitly pass in args
             to this module, excluding the module.

         e.g. register_fprime_ut("MY_SPECIAL_UT" "${SOME_SOURCE_FILE_LIST}" "") #No dependencies.